RaySuhyunLee/snucse_os/README.md

 1. Checks if integer parts of latitude and longitude are equal.
 2. If equal, checks if the distance calculated from fractional parts, is less than sum of two accuracy values.

-Supposing a and b represent two locations, fractional part compare logic is described as below:
+Supposing a and b represent two locations, fractional part compare logic is given as follows:
 ((a_lat_fractional_part - b_lat_fractional_part) / 9)^2 + ((a_lng_fractional_part - b_lng_fractional_part) / 9)^2
       < (accuracy_a + accuracy_b)^2
 ```